camaraproject/Governance/ProjectStructureAndRoles.md

 **Contributors**

 Each Project participant can contribute to the Sub Projects and Working Groups of the Project.
-Contributors to a Sub Project can contribute by creating pull requests within the API Repositories.
-To become or resign as Contributor please subscribe / unsubscribe to the mailing list of the Sub Project.
+Contributors to a Sub Project or Working Group can contribute by creating pull requests within the API Repositories.
+Contributor should be subscribed to the mailing list of the Sub Project or Working Group.
 The list of Contributors of a specific Sub Project is maintained by the administrators of the Project using GitHub functionality.

 **Codeowners**

 Codeowners can merge code and accept pull requests.
 A Codeowner is responsible for the overall quality and stewardship of the Repository.
-Contributors can get a Codeowner role if they are Contributors and deeply involved in contributing code, pull request review, and triaging issues in the Sub Project for a minimum of three months and perform an ongoing contribution.
-Codeowners are decided by the Maintainers and formalized by changing the CODEOWNERS file.
+Contributors can get a Codeowner role if they are Contributors and deeply involved in contributing code, pull request review, and triaging issues in a Sub Project or Working Group for a minimum of three months and perform an ongoing contribution.
+Codeowners are decided by the Maintainers of the Sub Project or Working Group and formalized by changing the CODEOWNERS file.
 Changes in code ownership have to be announced on the mailing list of the Sub Project.

 **Maintainers**

-Maintainers are the leaders of a Sub Project.
-Maintainers are first and foremost contributors that have shown they are committed to the long-term success of a Sub Project.
+Maintainers are the leaders of a Sub Project or Working Group.
+Maintainers are first and foremost contributors that have shown they are committed to the long-term success of a Sub Project or Working Group.
 Contributors wanting to become Maintainers are expected to be deeply involved in contributing code, pull request review, and triaging issues in a repository of a Sub Project or Working Group for a minimum of three months and perform an ongoing contribution.

+Note: Project participants listed within the MAINTAINERS.md file of an independent Sandbox API Repository are candidates to get Maintainers when the API Repository gets part of a Sub Project, but not yet Maintainers of a Sub Project.

 **Changes in maintainership**

-When creating a new Sub Project the TSC also nominates the initial Maintainers for the repository/ies of the new Sub Project.
-After that the Maintainers of a Sub Project decide upon the maintainership.
+When creating a new Sub Project or Working Group the TSC also nominates the initial Maintainers for the repository/ies of the new Sub Project or Working Group.
+After that the Maintainers of a Sub Project or Working Group decide upon the maintainership of the API Repositories belonging to the Sub Project or Working Group.

-The merge of two Sub Projects or the move of an API Repository from one Sub Project to another Sub Project need the consensus of the the Maintainers of both involved Sub Projects.
+The merge of two Sub Projects the move of an API Repository from one Sub Project to another Sub Project, or the adoption of a Sandbox API Repository by a Sub Project need the consensus of the the Maintainers of the involved Sub Projects.
 The resulting Maintainer team(s) of the Sub Project(s) are again defined as the union of the Maintainers of the API Repositories of the Sub Project(s) (see above).

 Changes in maintainership have to be announced on the mailing list of the Sub Project.
-They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all Maintainers of a Sub Project and formalized by changing the MAINTAINERS.MD file of the respective Sub Project.
+They are decided  by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) by all Maintainers of a Sub Project and formalized by changing the MAINTAINERS.MD file of the respective API Repository/ies.

 A Maintainer may resign from the maintainership of one or multiple API Repositories by notifying the Sub Project mailing list.
 A Maintainer with no Project activity for a year is considered to have resigned.
 Maintainers that wish to resign are encouraged to propose another Project participant to take over their Project work.